keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 administrator (and user) would be able to set a label for the device to identify it.
 They would also be able to set a "preferred order" for the credentials.
-The credential used by default during login will be the "most preferred" credential belonging to a valid authentication category, at each authentication step.
+The credential used by default during login will be the "most preferred" credential belonging to a valid credential type, at each authentication step.

 A note for passwords: Unlike other credentials there should not be more than one password that can be configured.
 Also, among its edition option it should be possible to reset